Zukka/Multi-Currency/README.md

 # Multi-Currency

-From Test-Driven DEvelopement by Example I want to solve the problem using Swift and UTest.
+From Test-Driven Developement by Example I want to solve the problem using Swift and UTest.